coltekin/ud-docs-tr/_tr-feat/Mood.md

 ### `Des`: desiderative

 This mood expresses a wish.
-This mood shares the same form as the `Cnd` mood.
+It shares the same form as the `Cnd` mood.
 It may be disambiguated by particles (*keşke*: desire, *eğer*: condition) or by the context.
-For example, desires do not work well fixed time references.
+For example, desires do not work well with fixed time references.
 In general it is difficult to automatically disambiguate between these two moods.

 #### Examples